PriyaPrince/Terraform-Ansible-Integration/README.md

-<h1>Automating EC2 Setup with Terraform and Ansible: A Beginner-Friendly Integration Project<h1>
+<h1>Automating EC2 Setup with Terraform and Ansible: Integration Project<h1>
 In this project, I’ll walk you through my simple yet effective DevOps project where I integrated Terraform and Ansible to automate the provisioning and configuration of an EC2 instance on AWS.
 This hands-on project helped me solidify the basics of infrastructure as code (IaC) and configuration management.

 <h2>🛠️ Project Overview</h2>
 # Infrastructure Provisioning: Done using Terraform with reusable modules.